 If you’re of a certain age (65+) and income (higher), you may be aware of Medicare’s Income-Related Monthly Adjustment Amount (IRMAA); more likely, you don’t know what I’m talking about.

 It’s an acronym that only a federal bureaucrat could love.

 This is, of course, a nice problem to have as it only affects wealthy Medicare beneficiaries; however, if you’re one of them, it pays to be mindful of this “tax” and plan around it.
-Previously, I explained MAGI and offered some examples about how to raise or lower it, at least in some years.
+Elsewhere, I’ve explained MAGI and offered some examples about how to raise or lower it, at least in some years.

 What do I mean?

 - Roth IRA conversions become more strategic.
 These increase your MAGI so you may not want do a Roth conversion in years in which you’d otherwise find yourself just under an IRMAA bracket.
 Conversely, if you’re just into an IRMAA bracket, it may be optimal to do a Roth conversion that year to fill up the bracket (assuming you have the cash to pay the additional tax).
 Why might that be sensible?
 Roth conversions reduce your traditional IRA balance and that will reduce your future required minimum distributions (RMDs).
 So you may avoid rising into an IRMAA bracket in future years because you reduced your IRA balance now.